joaoreynolds/USUResponsive/README.md

 	- style/responsive.css
 	- style/responsive/* (all files)
 	- responsiveHeader.cfm
-2. Include the CSS file in the `<head>` section, after including `master.css`.
+2. Include the CSS file `responsive.css` in the `<head>` section, after including `master.css`.
 It's recommended to include this before any custom CSS file(s) so you can make changes through your own custom file.
 Make sure and swap out `/admissions/` for your own directory.
+Make sure the `viewport` meta tag is also included somewhere in this section.

 	```html
 	<head>